 An aside: when I was chatting with my local butcher about the cut of pork to use for my recipe, he shared he always stocks a lot of ham hocks at this time of year due to this dish.
 He also shared in the Japanese community it is customary to eat mochi, a pounded rice cake, first thing New Year’s Day for good luck!

-2. Add black-eyed peas, onion, chilies and ham shank to a large pot with 8 cups of water.
+- Add black-eyed peas, onion, chilies and ham shank to a large stock pot or Dutch oven with 8 cups of water.
 Bring to a boil.

 I was intrigued about the international food customs to kick off the New Year and found some others I wanted to share with you.
 I’d love to hear of any food customs you practice to set your new year off with luck and promise!

 Spain, Portugal and former Spanish colonies in South America: 12 grapes eaten at the stroke of midnight New Year’s eve; believing if a grape is sour, the month associated with that grape (e.g. if it is the third gape, the month of March) will be not so good.

 Denmark: The New Year’s menu includes boiled cod.
 The fish is believed lucky as their scales look like silver.

 Germany: Eating sauerkraut (cabbage) believing the green symbolizes prosperity.
 Carp is often part of the New Year’s Eve meal as it is believed to bring wealth.
 Herring is believed to bring good luck!

 Holland: Ollie Bollen, a doughnut-like fritter is believed to be good luck because it has a round shape like coins.

 Italy: Round foods (symbolizing coins or wealth) are also popular in Italy.
 Cotechino conlenticchie, or green lentils and sausage, is eaten after midnight for good luck.